Traveling so easy a Gingerbread can do it!

 Almost every corner was home to a 7-Eleven.
 During our time exploring Singapore, we frequented 7-Eleven for inexpensive snacks and bottled water.

 Visiting Singapore in early September, we were caught in unexpected rain storms daily.
 Carry a small umbrella or rain jacket to prevent spending the remainder of the day wet.

 Singapore has some unique laws that might cause your daily activities to result in a fine.
 Connecting to someone’s open WiFi, chewing gum, forgetting to flush the toilet, and singing offensive lyrics in public are illegal acts that can result in hefty fines.

 The Marina Bay Sands infinity pool is only accessible to hotel guests.

 Prior to leaving for Singapore we scoured the internet for day passes to access the Marina Bay Sands infinity pool.
-Our searches all reached the same answer; the pool is only accessible by guests of the hotel.
-Be sure to ask for a room key for each guest upon checking in.
+Our searches all resulted in the same answer; the pool is only accessible by guests of the hotel.
+Be sure to receive a room key for each guest at check in.
 Each person must scan their room key to access the pool area.
 Upon checking out of the hotel, pool access is terminated.

 Check out the free attractions at Marina Bay Sands.

 There is no fee to enter and explore Marina Bay and the luxurious shops.
 Gardens by the Bay and the Garden Rhapsody music and light show occurring every evening at 7:45pm and 8:45pm are also free to the public.
 Note: The OCBC Skyway and domes are not free to enter.

 It is free to become a Marina Bay Sands member and only takes a few minutes to sign up.
 Visiting the ArtScience Museum, the cost was S$19 per person for one exhibit instead of the advertised S$32.

 Take the metro to and from the airport.